 -NH Constitution, Part I, Article 22

-In more recent years, there have been several significant cases related to the interpretation of lawful restrictions on free speech in NH, including:
+In more recent years, there have been several significant cases related to the interpretation of lawful restrictions on free speech in New Hampshire, including:

-- The controversy over SB 319-2014, which would have created 25-foot 'buffer zones' around facilities offering abortions.
-The US District Court for NH issued an order prohibiting enforcement of the law, citing the recent US Supreme Court decision in McCullen v.
-Coakley (2014).
+- The controversy over SB 319 (2014), which would have created 25-foot 'buffer zones' around facilities offering abortions.
+The US District Court for New Hampshire issued an order prohibiting enforcement of the law, citing the recent US Supreme Court decision in McCullen v.
+Coakley.

-The regulation of free speech continues to be a hot-button topic on several fronts, either where clear legal precedent has not yet been set, or where large bodies of the public are actively campaigning to change an existing precedent, both within NH and on the national level.
+The regulation of free speech continues to be a hot-button topic on several fronts, either where clear legal precedent has not yet been set, or where large bodies of the public are actively campaigning to change an existing precedent, both within New Hampshire and on the national level.

 Hate speech is speech that deliberately "offends, threatens or insults groups based on race, color, religion, national origin, sexual orientation, disability or other traits."
 (American Bar Association).
 While it is generally agreed that hate speech should be actively discouraged, controversy centers over whether such speech should be protected under the First Amendment.
 Hate speech that falls under the exemptions listed above — such as "fighting words" or incitement to imminent criminal activity — would be barred under existing precedents.
 However, under current interpretations of the First Amendment, speakers do otherwise have the right to say things that are offensive, racist or discriminatory.

 Those in favor of maintaining this standard argue that, though hate speech is distasteful, it is important to protect the freedom of expression even of those whose opinions are seen as ignorant and intolerant by the majority.
 Others counter that hate speech violates a citizen's right to freedom from discrimination, and that banning it would help to prevent hate crimes and promote values of equality and respect.